-Measurement Focus, Basis of Accounting and Financial Statement Presentation (Cont'd)
+Government-wide and Fund Financial Statements (Cont'd)

 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recorded when they are deemed both available and measurable.
 Available means when revenues are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the Fire District considers revenues to be available if they are collected within sixty (60) days of the end of the current year.
 Measurable means that the amount of revenue can be determined.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
 However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when payment is due.